 In 2010, the Kazakh State introduced enhanced environmental regulations which included relevant payments and costs for emissions, industrial waste, environmental monitoring and the implementation of nature conservation measures, together with an additional payment for each well drilled.
-These regulations take into consideration the well depth, the amount of waste produced during drilling, and the amount of gas that may be flared.
-The Company paid USD73,731 in 2015 for emissions (2014: USD150,204).
+These regulations take into consideration the well depth, the amount of waste produced during drilling and the amount of gas that may be flared.

-KPL implemented international HSE standards in their operations and upgraded facilities from 2011 onwards before BOC took over the responsibility and oversight for environmental and Health and Safety standards from mid-2013.
+KPL implemented international Health, Safety and Environment ("HSE") standards in their operations and upgraded facilities from 2011 onwards before BOC took over the responsibility and oversight for HSE standards from mid-2013.

 In 2014 Tethys implemented its international standard HSE policies into the three PSC's with inductions of relevant stakeholders, it also instructed the current operator NOC in these standards.
-In 2015, NOC continued to implement the international standard HSE policies to all three PSC's.
+In 2016, NOC, as the operator, continued to implement the international standard HSE policies for all three PSC's.